Cpt-Dingus/blog-page/Sat reception journey.md

 ![First HRPT image](./Assets/Sat-reception-journey/First-HRPT-attempt.png)
 *NOAA 19 HRPT received on 31/12/2023 using a 90cm dish and a generic wideband LNA.
 Decoded using SatDump, median blur and equalization applied.
 No idea which composite.*

-A terrible image, go figure!
-It is fairly short, because it was the only attempt I had at using this setup, and it was cut short because it started raining like crazy all of a sudden.
+A terrible image, who would have thought!
+It is fairly short, because it was the only attempt I had at using this setup and it was cut short because it started raining like crazy all of a sudden.
 I couldn't retry later because of issues I will describe in a bit.

 **At this point I gave up on trying to get this generic POS to work, instead ordering a SawBird GOES+ off of Amazon.**